Skip to content

 1. Compiles the project to build the current semantic graph and typed schemas

-3. For each model with intent that depends on changed upstream models, asks the LLM to propose an update that preserves the intent
+2. For each model that carries intent, asks the LLM to propose an update that preserves the declared intent

 Generates test assertions from a model’s intent and schema: